-The best headhunters will have such confidence in their capability that they often offer more than the standard 3 month guarantee.
-For example, we extend our guarantee to 9 months where the client allows us to interview alongside them, and we extend the guarantee even further to 18 months if the client utilises our Executive Onboarding programme.
+The best headhunters will have such confidence in their capability that they often offer more than the standard three month guarantee.
+For example, we extend our guarantee to nine months where the client allows us to interview alongside them, and we extend the guarantee even further to 18 months if the client utilises our Executive Onboarding programme.

 Standard recruitment agencies offer much shorter guarantee timescales and often incorporate a decreasing level of refund based on the time period.
-Typically, this would involve a 100% refund if the person didn’t work out within 4 weeks, reducing to 50% refund after 8 weeks and no refund after 12 weeks – so a maximum of a 3 month guarantee.
+Typically, this would involve a 100% refund if the person didn’t work out within four weeks, reducing to 50% refund after eight weeks and no refund after 12 weeks – so a maximum of a three month guarantee.
 However, recruitment agencies offer no commitment to re-working the role for no further cost, so finding another candidate will incur additional agency fees.

-When to use a Headhunter instead of a Recruitment Agency?
+When to use a headhunter instead of a recruitment agency or advertising?

 Headhunting won’t be the best recruitment solution for every role, but it is likely to be the best approach and deliver much better quality results in one, or a combination, of the following situations: